-Who lives in this amazing space
+Who lives in this amazing space?

 Cider is our noisy boy, who is interested in anything that is going on in the room, whether we are just sweeping up, or the vacuum is running, or the girls are playing (we have 3 human kids as well).
 He is also a pro flopper and takes some serious naps.

-How the enclosure was build
+How the enclosure was built

-It has a latched gate that allows us easy access for cleaning, and also allows us to enclose the rabbits at night or when the whole family is in their space for holiday gatherings (these are the only times they are “locked-in.”
-Because they are free-roam of that room all day, they don't try to escape too much, although they have both done it.
+It has a latched gate that allows us easy access for cleaning, and also allows us to enclose the rabbits at night or when the whole family is in their space for holiday gatherings (these are the only times they are locked-in.
+Because they are free roam all day, they don't try to escape too much, although they have both done it.

-The room does not have heat (it is an enclosed sunroom), so we are looking to add a heating element to keep the chill off in the dead of winter…which members of the Bunnyproofing group were very helpful with their suggestions!
+The room does not have heat (it is an enclosed sunroom), so we are looking to add a heating element to keep the chill off in the dead of winter which members of the Bunnyproofing group were very helpful with their suggestions!
 We already have a heating pad from our passed outdoor cat, so we'll start with that.

-Whats in the enclosure
+What's in the enclosure

 The enclosure includes their hay rack, water bottles, and litter pan.
 It also has a crate for resting in and for perching on top.
 There is also another soft hidey house/bed.

-Cider's favorite thing is the “clothesline” that contains clips where we dangle extra herbs or treats from time to time.
+Cider's favorite thing is the clothesline that contains clips where we dangle extra herbs or treats from time to time.
 We really love the space, so we're hoping not to relocate them during the winter months, as we did last year.
 We only built the enclosure this past spring after tiring of the look of the square grid wall-look.